Serene Water View

 How do I store homemade herbal blends?

 Keep your dried blends in airtight containers (glass jars work well), stored in a cool, dark place.
-Label them with the blend name and date, and aim to use them within a year for best flavor and potency.
-Some herbs will last considerably longer and some shorter.
-Reach out for specific info on the shelf life of our herbs.
+Label them with the blend name and date, and aim to use them within a year for best flavour and potency.
+Some herbs will last considerably longer and some shorter — reach out for specific info on the shelf life of our herbs.

 Back to blog